Rishabhh01/automated-bus-scheduling/README.md

 Connected with ML algorithm for auto-scheduling drivers and buses.

 🔑 Setup and Installation
+Follow these steps to set up and run the project locally:

-1. Clone the repository
+1. 🚀 Clone the Repository
-git clone <repo url>
+git clone <repo-url>

+2. 📁 Navigate to the Project Directory cd Automated-Bus-Scheduling-System

+4. 🔧 Install Dependencies & Run Each Module
-2. Navigate to each folder and install dependencies *Admin Portal cd admin-portal npm install npm start
+✅ Admin Portal (React.js) — For Admin Scheduling and Route Management cd admin-portal npm install   # Install all dependencies npm start     # Start the admin portal on localhost

-*Driver Dashboard
+✅ Driver Dashboard (React.js) — For Driver (Under Development)
 cd dashboard-sidebar
-npm install
-npm start
-*Backend
+npm install   # Install all dependencies npm start     # Start the driver portal on localhost

+✅ Backend (Node.js + Express.js + MongoDB) — API & Database Handling
 cd driver-management-backend
-npm install
-npm run server
+npm install   # Install all backend dependencies npm run server  # Start the backend server (typically on port 5000)

 📊 Database Schema